 Growing up, Tracy made it a personal goal to read every Nancy Drew Case Files in her school’s library and still has a soft spot for a good girl detective story.
 As an adult, she loves the sense of possibility in children’s and young adult literature – and can still empathize with the soul-crushing feeling that is mandatory gym class.

 Tracy is looking for picture book, middle grade and young adult manuscripts across most genres, including contemporary, mysteries, thrillers, magical realism, historical fiction, and non-fiction.
+She is also looking for picture book illustrators and author-illustrators.

 She is not a good fit for YA horror, true crime, hard sci-fi, or high fantasy.
 At this time, she is not looking for board books or early chapter books.